boeselfr/Counterfactuals-xai-iml22/README.md

   - [x] Create high-dimensional visualizations for pre-activations: [#66b35361](https://gitlab.inf.ethz.ch/COURSE-XAI-IML22/Counterfactuals-xai-iml22/-/commit/66b353616bd51011792ae9e9beb58015a382cf92)
   - [] Display visualizations of pre-activations in frontend: [#1](https://gitlab.inf.ethz.ch/COURSE-XAI-IML22/Counterfactuals-xai-iml22/-/issues/1)

-[comment]:# Create a list subtask.\
+Create a list subtask.\
 Open an issue for each subtask.
 Once you create a subtask, link the corresponding issue.\
 Create a merge request (with corresponding branch) from each issue.\
 Finally accept the merge request once issue is resolved.
 Once you complete a task, link the corresponding merge commit.\
 Take a look at [Issues and Branches](https://www.youtube.com/watch?v=DSuSBuVYpys) for more details.
 This will help you have a clearer overview of what you are currently doing, track your progress and organise your work among yourselves.
-Moreover it gives us more insights on your progress.  -->
+Moreover it gives us more insights on your progress.

 ## Versioning